stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 - Write and edit scripts seamlessly with **VSCode**
 - Leverage **GitHub Copilot** for fast prototyping and pipeline development

-This post outlines my setup and some practical use cases, aimed at researchers looking to increase productivity and reproducibility.
+This post outlines my setup and some practical use cases, aimed at researchers and biologists looking to increase productivity and reproducibility.

 ---